Article 50 · transparency · in force since 2 August 2026

 Action list

-You get a concrete list of actions, owners and priorities to be transparency-compliant before 2 August 2026.
+You get a concrete list of actions, owners and priorities for the applicable Article 50 duties.

 Who this works for